Starting to drive

 - You must hold a provisional licence for Great Britain or Northern Ireland.

-- You must make sure any vehicle you drive is roadworthy and properly taxed and insured.
+- You must make sure any vehicle you drive is roadworthy and properly taxed and insured for you to drive it.

 - You must display L plates on the front and rear of the vehicle where they can be clearly seen when you’re driving (L or D plates in Wales).